Rookout/docs/docs/breakpoints-tasks.md

 Replacing the data redaction method to “whitelist” will redact all variables, except the specified variable names and values that were whitelisted.
 Please notice that the data redaction settings will apply only to breakpoints that were set following the configuration change.

+The regular expressions expected syntax is the [RE2](https://github.com/google/re2/wiki/Syntax).
+Please notice that the case-insensitive flag (`(?i)`) can be added to a rule only by unchecking the case-sensative checkbox next to it, while other flags are currently unsuppored.

 <img src="/img/screenshots/data_redaction_example_1.png" />

 ## Rate limiting